LukasLechnerDev/Kotlin-Coroutines-and-Flow-UseCases-on-Android/README.md

 The third use case shows how to properly implement exception handling with flows.

-It uses the `catch` operator to handle exceptions of our flow in the `ViewModel`, and uses the `retry ` operator to retry failed network requests in the `DataSource`.
+It uses the `catch` operator to handle exceptions of our flow in the `ViewModel` and uses the `retry ` operator to retry failed network requests in the `DataSource`.

 ### 4. Exposing Flows in the ViewModel